 By Ensign Nicholas L. McGrath

-Ross, forward-deployed to Rota, Spain, conducts naval operations in the U.S. 6th Fleet area of operations in support of U.S. national security interests in Europe and Africa.
+Carney and Ross, forward-deployed to Rota, Spain, conduct naval operations in the U.S. 6th Fleet area of operations in support of U.S. national security interests in Europe and Africa.

 U.S. 6th Fleet, headquartered in Naples, Italy, conducts the full spectrum of joint and naval operations, often in concert with allied and interagency partners, in order to advance U.S. national interests and security and stability in Europe and Africa.